mariano-dagostino/genoma/README.md

 - Support for PostgreSQL and Sqlite.
 - Support for Laravel Apps.
 - Support for Other linux based systems: Ubuntu Server and CentOS.
-- Support varnish, memcached and redis services.
+- Support Varnish, Memcached and Redis services.

 ## Example: